-WRITING: Students will use the writing process to write for different purposes and audiences in a variety of genres including narrative, informational, and opinion.
-Students in second grade spend significant time writing in the content areas and begin to analyze the craft and types of language that an author uses to convey a message.
+WRITING: Second-grade students will continue to write in a variety of genres including narrative, informational, and opinion.
+Students will write in the content areas and begin to analyze the craft and types of language that an author uses to convey a message.